Volksparkstadion: History

 The building permit for the new arena was issued on 30 April 1998.
 The new stadium removed the track and field facilities that increased the distance between the pitch and the stands.
 The stadium was inaugurated on 2 September 2000 when Germany played Greece; the home team won 2–0.
 With the new stadium, HSV has managed to attain an average attendance of 50,000.
-In 2004 a museum dedicated to the history of HSV was opened.
+In 2004, a museum dedicated to the history of HSV was opened.

-The stadium is a UEFA category 4 stadium which makes it eligible it to host UEFA Europa League and UEFA Champions League finals.
+The stadium is a UEFA category 4 stadium, the highest level of stadium under UEFA regulations, which makes it eligible to host UEFA Europa League and UEFA Champions League finals.

 A large clock was added to the northwest corner in 2001 to commemorate HSV's status as the only club to have played continuously in the Bundesliga since its foundation.
-The clock marks the time, down to the second, since the league was founded on 24 August 1963.
+The clock marked the time, down to the second, since the league was founded on 24 August 1963.
 However, after Hamburg's relegation to the 2nd tier, it was updated to reflect HSV's foundation.
 After the 2018–19 season though, the clock was ultimately taken down, replaced with the coordinates of the Volksparkstadion.

-In 2001 AOL bought the naming rights to the Volksparkstadion for €15.3 million, retitling the ground as the AOL Arena.
-In March 2007 the HSH Nordbank bought the naming rights for €25 million, and the stadium was rebranded as the "HSH Nordbank Arena" in a six-year deal.
-From July 2010 the arena was called the Imtech Arena, after Imtech bought the naming rights.
+In 2001, AOL bought the naming rights to the Volksparkstadion for €15.3 million, retitling the ground as the AOL Arena.
+In March 2007, the HSH Nordbank bought the naming rights for €25 million, and the stadium was rebranded as the "HSH Nordbank Arena" in a six-year deal.
+From July 2010, the arena was called the Imtech Arena, after Imtech bought the naming rights.
 After Imtech's sponsorship ended in June 2015, the stadium reverted to its original name of Volksparkstadion.
-Due to UEFA regulations, when the stadium had a sponsored name it was referred to as the Hamburg Arena [ˈhambʊʁk ʔaˌʁeːnaː] for European matches.
+Due to UEFA regulations, when the stadium had a sponsored name, it was referred to as the Hamburg Arena [ˈhambʊʁk ʔaˌʁeːnaː] for European matches.

+In the 2023–24 UEFA Champions League, the Volksparkstadion served as the home stadium for Ukrainian club Shakhtar Donetsk, who are unable to play at their normal home stadium due to the Russo–Ukrainian War.